Canar/2b/README.md

 These programs may be of interest to users looking for a compact\
 example as a tutorial for implementation of the various APIs.

+Nothing here is well-tested at all, but everything "worked" at one point.

 ## Platforms

 The following Windows audio APIs have an implementation.